State board requests information from group that claimed involvement in Iowa elections bill

 Spokespeople for legislative leaders did not immediately respond to a question of whether Republicans plan to look into Heritage’s claims.

 “Iowa is the first state that we got to work in, and we did it quickly and we did it quietly,” Heritage Action executive director Jessica Anderson said in the video, as reported by The Associated Press.
+The video was first published by the progressive investigate news website Mother Jones.
 “We helped draft the bills. ...
 Honestly, nobody even noticed.
 My team looked at each other, and we’re like, ‘it can’t be that easy.’”

 Kaufmann and Smith disputed the claims, with Kaufmann saying Heritage “had nothing to do with” the elections bill.
 Republican House Speaker Pat Grassley suggested Anderson may have made the claim to boost fundraising.